mamcer/mamcer.github.io/_posts/2018-04-15-continuous-delivery-mvc-parameters.md

 ## Generate Package

-The following step is to generate an initial deployment package.
+The next step is to generate an initial deployment package.
 Several ways to do that, one way is from a command line with MSBuild.

   MSBuild.exe EmptyApp.sln /p:Configuration=Release /p:DeployOnBuild=true /p:DeployTarget=Package /p:CreatePackageOnBuild=True